Zero Waste to Landfill

 Energy-from-Waste — How it Works

 Colorful drawings, simple diagrams, and step-by-step explanations outline the waste-to-energy process and explain the benefits.
-As the video depicts, Covanta's facilities provide sustainable, safe solid waste disposal for communities while generating clean, renewable energy.
+As the video depicts, Reworld's facilities provide sustainable, safe solid waste disposal for communities while generating clean, renewable energy.

 Folding Carton Samples